How to Create a Stablecoin in 2025: Step-by-Step Development Guide

 Example: USDC is fiat-backed; DAI is crypto-backed; FRAX combines algorithmic and collateral-based approaches.

-Step 2: How to Choose a Blockchain Platform and Tech Stack
+Step 2: Select Your Blockchain and Tech Stack

 After ascertaining the stablecoin type, the next task is to identify the platform and blockchain development company, which would further finalize the tech stack required.
 Before 2018, majority of the stablecoins were running on Ethereum but the trends are changing due to new entrants in the space.